minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 4. You will see your MiniDapp hub!

+## Set up your Incentive Program account

+If you have registered for the Incentive Program you must connect your Incentive ID to your node to start receiving daily Rewards.

+If you have not registered, click [here](https://incentive.minima.global/account/register) to sign up.

-5. Open the Incentive Program minidapp
+1. Open the Incentive Program minidapp

 ![mds_IP](/img/runanode/IP_minidapp.png#width50)

-6. Follow the instructions to login to the Incentive Program website and **copy your Incentive ID**
+2. Follow the instructions to login to the Incentive Program website and **copy your Incentive ID**

-7. Paste your Incentive ID into the field provided and click **Update**
+3. Paste your Incentive ID into the field provided and click **Update**

 ![mds_IP](/img/runanode/IP_updateid.png#width50)

-8. Check the Rewards page to check your balance!
+4. Check the Rewards page to check your balance!

 ![mds_IP](/img/runanode/IP_checkrewards.png#width50)